-Ballerina Anna Pavlova was born Anna Matveyevna Pavlovna Pavlova on February 12, 1881 — a cold and snowy winter's day — in St. Petersburg, Russia.
-Her mother, Lyubov Feodorovna was a washerwoman.
-Her stepfather, Matvey Pavlov, was a reserve soldier.
-The identity of Anna Pavlova's biological father is unknown, though some speculate that her mother had an affair with a banker named Lazar Poliakoff.
-As a child, Anna preferred to believe she was a product of an earlier marriage.
-She told people her mother had once been married to a man named Pavel, who died when Anna was just a toddler.
+Anna Matveyevna Pavlovna Pavlova was born on February 12, 1881 — a cold and snowy winter's day — in St. Petersburg, Russia.
+Her mother, Lyubov Feodorovna was a washerwoman and her stepfather, Matvey Pavlov, was a reserve soldier.
+The identity of Pavlova's biological father is unknown, though some speculate that her mother had an affair with a banker named Lazar Poliakoff.
+As a child, Pavlova preferred to believe she was a product of an earlier marriage.
+She told people her mother had once been married to a man named Pavel, who died when she was just a toddler.
 Yet this Pavel remains something of a mystery to historians and biographers.

-Although they were poor, Anna and her mother were able to see a performance of The Sleeping Beauty at the Mariinsky Theatre in St. Petersburg when Anna was 8 years old.
+Although they were poor, Pavlova and her mother were able to see a performance of The Sleeping Beauty at the Mariinsky Theatre in St. Petersburg when she was 8 years old.
 Captivated by what she saw, the wide-eyed little girl declared she was resolved to become a ballet dancer.
-Anna's mother enthusiastically supported her pursuit.
-Within just two years, Anna was accepted at the St. Petersburg Imperial Ballet School, after passing the entry exam with flying colors.
+Her mother enthusiastically supported her pursuit.
+Within just two years, Pavlova was accepted at the St. Petersburg Imperial Ballet School, after passing the entrance exam with flying colors.
 The school was directed by famed ballet master Marius Petipa.

-At the Imperial Ballet School, Petipa and Anna's teachers, Ekaterina Vazem and Pavel Gerdt, quickly recognized her extraordinary gift.
-A dedicated and ambitious student, Anna knew a successful ballet career would require a lot more than just talent.
+At the Imperial Ballet School, Petipa and Pavlova's teachers, Ekaterina Vazem and Pavel Gerdt, quickly recognized her extraordinary gift.
+A dedicated and ambitious student, Pavlova knew a successful ballet career would require a lot more than just talent.
 Her natural gift for dance, combined with her tireless work ethic, is here summarized in her own words: "No one can arrive from being talented alone.
 God gives talent, work transforms talent into genius."
-In 1899 Anna graduated the St. Petersburg Imperial Dance School at the age of 18—gracefully leaping from school to stage in her hard-earned transformation from ballet student to prima ballerina in the making.
+In 1899, Pavlova graduated from the St. Petersburg Imperial Dance School at the age of 18—gracefully leaping from school to stage in her hard-earned transformation from ballet student to prima ballerina in the making.

-Anna continued to rise quickly through the ranks.
-By 1906 she had already successfully danced the difficult part of Giselle.
-Just seven years into her ballet career, Anna was promoted to prima ballerina.
+Pavlova continued to rise quickly through the ranks.
+By 1906, she had already successfully danced the difficult part of Giselle.
+Just seven years into her ballet career, Pavlova was promoted to prima ballerina.

-Accompanied by a handful of other dancers, in 1907, Anna took leave on her first tour abroad.
+Accompanied by a handful of other dancers, in 1907, Pavlova took leave on her first tour abroad.
 The tour stopped at capital cities throughout Europe—including Berlin, Copenhagen and Prague, among others.
-In response to the critical acclaim her performances received, Anna signed up for a second tour in 1908.
+In response to the critical acclaim her performances received, Pavlova signed up for a second tour in 1908.

-In 1909, after having completed her second tour, Anna was invited to join Sergei Diaghilev's Ballet Russe on its historic tour, during the opening season in Paris.
-Anna's fellow dancers in the company included the likes of Laurent Novikoff, Thadee Slavinsky, Olga Spessivtzeva, Anatole Vilz and Alexander Volinine.
+In 1909, after having completed her second tour, Pavlova was invited to join Sergei Diaghilev's Ballet Russe on its historic tour, during the opening season in Paris.
+Pavlova's fellow dancers in the company included the likes of Laurent Novikoff, Thadee Slavinsky, Olga Spessivtzeva, Anatole Vilz and Alexander Volinine.
 While touring, the Ballet Russe frequently visited Australia, and there played an instrumental role in Russian ballet's influence on the future of Australian dance.
-During 1910, Anna toured the United Kingdom and the United States.
+During 1910, Pavlova toured the United Kingdom and the United States.
 When she wasn't dancing solo, her more notable dance partners included Laurent Novikoff and Pierre Vladimirov.

-In 1911 Anna Pavlova took a major step in her career—by forming her own ballet company.
-In so doing, Anna was able to retain complete creative control over performances and even choreograph her own roles.
-Anna put her husband, Victor Dandré, in charge of organizing her independent tours.
-For the final two decades of her ballet career, she toured with her company all over the world, as little girls watched in awe and were inspired to become dancers, the same way Anna had been at the Mariinsky Theatre all those years ago.
+In 1911, Pavlova took a major step in her career—by forming her own ballet company.
+As a result, Pavlova was able to retain complete creative control over performances and even choreograph her own roles.
+Pavlova put her husband, Victor Dandré, in charge of organizing her independent tours.
+For the final two decades of her ballet career, she toured with her company all over the world, as little girls watched in awe and were inspired to become dancers, the same way she had been at the Mariinsky Theatre all those years ago.

 Death and Legacy

-In 1930, when Anna was 50 years old, her 30-year dance career had come to physically wear on her.
+In 1930, when Pavlova was 50 years old, her 30-year dance career had come to physically wear on her.
 She decided to take a Christmas vacation after wrapping up a particularly arduous tour in England.
 At the end of her vacation, she boarded a train back to The Hague, where she planned to resume dancing.
 On its way from Cannes to Paris, the train was in an accident.
-Anna was unharmed in the accident, but she was left waiting out the delay for 12 hours on the platform.
+Although Pavlova was unharmed in the accident, she was forced to wait out the delay outside on the train platform for 12 hours.

-It was a snowy evening, and Anna was only wearing only a thin jacket and flimsy silk pajamas.
-Once in Holland, within days of the accident, she developed double pneumonia.
-Her illness quickly worsened.
-On her deathbed, Anna, passionate about dance until her final breath, asked to see her swan costume one last time.
+It was a snowy evening, and Pavlova was only wearing only a thin jacket and flimsy silk pajamas.
+Once in Holland, within days of the accident, she developed double pneumonia and her illness quickly worsened.
+On her deathbed, Pavlova, passionate about dance until her final breath, asked to see her swan costume one last time.
 She died in The Hague, Netherlands, in the wee hours of the morning, on January 23, 1931.
-Her ashes were interred at Golders Green Cemetery, near the Ivy House where she had lived with her manager and husband, Victor Dandré, in London, England.
+Her ashes were interred at Golders Green Cemetery, near the Ivy House where she had lived with her manager and husband in London, England.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!